 The most likely cause of red blotchy skin is an increase in body heat.
 During times of intense stress and anxiety, your body heat rises, and this releases a chemical inside of your body known as histamine - the same immune system chemical that is released during an allergic reaction.
 As histamine rises to the surface, your body creates hives, which often manifest as itchy, red blotches on the skin.

 Body heat-related hives may cause a rash anywhere on your body, but the most common areas are the:

 Anxiety also causes sweating.
-Sweating can lead to the same release of histamine and the same gives as any increase in body heat.
-But it can also result in another generally harmless skin rash known as miliaria (not to be confused with malaria).
+Sweating can lead to the same release of histamine, and the same give as an increase in body heat.
+But it can also result in another harmless skin rash known as miliaria (not to be confused with malaria).
 Miliaria is a simple sweat rash that can affect many people that suffer from serious anxiety attacks.